Editor’s Note: This marketing infographic is part of our 25 part series.

 When CRO magic is in full effect, you can increase your conversion rates and conversion volume, all while decreasing your cost per conversion.

-Whether it’s using AdWords research and spy tools, implementing SKAGs and RLSA, avoiding the Iceberg Effect, or applying CRO tactics to your landing pages, these eight tips can help you increase your PPC performance.
+Whether it’s using Google Ads research and spy tools, implementing SKAGs and RLSA, avoiding the Iceberg Effect, or applying CRO tactics to your landing pages, these eight Google Ads performance ideas can help you increase your return on PPC campaigns.

 Try out all eight strategies to pump up your PPC performance.